 There are several general categories of food reactions that may occur in dogs:

+Food poisoning.
 Food poisoning is an adverse reaction caused by the direct action of a food on the dog.
-Food poisoning is a frequent cause of GI disease in dogs and may include the following:
+Food poisoning is a frequent cause of gastrointestinal (GI) disease in dogs and may include the following:

-- Ingestion of specific problematic foods like chocolate
+- ingestion of specific problematic foods, such as chocolate

-- Ingestion of plants that can cause GI irritation like rhubarb
+- ingestion of plants that can cause gastrointestinal irritation, such as rhubarb

+Food additives.
 Adverse reactions to food additives are frequently reported in people and include compounds like sulfites, monosodium glutamate, and certain spices.
-Despite an impression that food additives can cause problems in dogs, data are lacking.
+Despite an impression that food additives can cause problems in dogs, evidence to support this is lacking.
 One food additive that can cause problems is disulfide.
 Disulfides are found in onions and can cause damage to red blood cells.

-Dogs are famous for eating things they shouldn’t, including articles of clothing!
+Dietary indiscretion.
+Dogs are famous for eating things they should not, including articles of clothing!
 Gluttony and garbage ingestion are frequent causes of adverse dietary reactions.
 The gastrointestinal signs may result from bacterial contamination, fat or grease, or from bones, wood, plastic, or aluminum foil.